math0898/math0898/README.md

 ### Java (Experienced)

 Java is my go-to langauge for just about anything that doesn't heavily depend on performance.
 It is the langauge I have the most experience with, and through use of pattern matching, lambda references, and the built in libraries most things are fairly straight forward to implement.

+### JavaScript (Experienced)

+JavaScript has always been a weird language.
+It finds use in both frontend interactive elements as well as backend servers alike.
+Between Screeps, AIFantasy, and funnily enough a Computer Graphics course, I've spent a lot of time working with the mess that is JavaScript.

 ### C++ (Intermediate)